jamesdhope/hierarchical-clustering-sentence-embeddings/README.md

 # Hierarchical Clustering of Sentences with Keyword Extraction

 This project demonstrates how to perform hierarchical clustering on a set of sentences using sentence embeddings and visualize the results with a dendrogram.
 Additionally, it extracts semantically important keywords for each cluster to provide insights into the themes represented by the clusters.
+The final output includes a dendrogram image saved to a file, with keywords annotated at relevant forks, allowing for easy interpretation of the clusters.

 ## Overview

 The code uses the `SentenceTransformer` library to generate embeddings for sentences and individual words.
 It then performs hierarchical clustering using these embeddings and visualizes the clusters with a dendrogram.
 For each cluster, the code identifies the most semantically relevant keywords by calculating the cosine similarity between the sentence embeddings and word embeddings.
+The dendrogram is annotated with these keywords to provide a clear understanding of the themes within each cluster, and it is saved as an image file.

 ## Features

-- **Sentence Embeddings**: Converts sentences into dense vector representations using a pre-trained transformer model.
+- **Sentence Embeddings**: Converts sentences into dense vector representations using a pre-trained transformer model (`all-MiniLM-L6-v2`).
-- **Hierarchical Clustering**: Groups sentences into clusters based on their semantic similarity.
+- **Hierarchical Clustering**: Groups sentences into clusters based on their semantic similarity using the Ward method.
-- **Dendrogram Visualization**: Displays the hierarchical structure of the clusters in a tree-like diagram.
+- **Dendrogram Visualization**: Displays the hierarchical structure of the clusters in a tree-like diagram, with keywords annotated at each significant fork.
-- **Keyword Extraction**: Identifies and prints semantically important keywords for each cluster to the console.
+- **Keyword Extraction**: Identifies and prints semantically important keywords for each cluster.
+- **Plot Saving**: Saves the dendrogram as an image file with annotated keywords for easy reference.

 ## Requirements